rocket-pool/RPIPs/RPIPs/RPIP-ratifies.md

 This dev team suggestion prevents setting the parameter so low that Node Operators can't effectively make deposits.

 ### scrubbing removal
-Per dev team, there is no need for a scrub process in Saturn due to stake proofs -- as a result, we can simplify this away.
+Per the dev team, there is no need for a scrub process in Saturn due to stake proofs -- as a result, we can simplify this away.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).